 Overview

-LiveKit Cloud offers metered usage, concurrency limits, and rate limits on a per-project basis.
-The following guide includes precise definitions and information about the reasons for these limits and how to change them.
+Each LiveKit Cloud plan includes resource quotas and limits on a per-project basis.
+The following guide includes precise definitions and information about these limits, why they exist, and how increase them.

 Metered resources